dotnet/csharplang/proposals/index-range-changes.md

 - The type is Countable.
 - The type has an accessible member named `Slice` which has two parameters of type `int`.
-- The type does not have an instance indexer which takes a single `Range` as the parameter.
+- The type does not have an instance indexer which takes a single `Range` as the first parameter.
+The `Range` must be the only parameter or the remaining parameters must be optional.

 For such types, the language will bind as if there is an index member of the form `T this[Range range]` where `T` is the return type of the `Slice` method including any `ref` style annotations.
 The new member will also have matching